FernandoMatiasGonzalez/FernandoMatiasGonzalez/README.md

 Hi there 👋 I'm Fernando
 </p>
-I'm passionate about leveraging data science to drive insights and innovation in various industries.
+I'm passionate about leveraging data science and analytics to drive insights and innovation in various industries.

 - 💬 Feel free to ask me about **Data Science, Analytics, AI, Machine Learning, Industry Projects, and more!**